Command Line Parameters

 # 5. Test PUP file

-# 1. Generate signing key pair
+# 1. Generate signing key pairs

 puppet-sign.exe --generate-signing-key --alias MyApp --key-size 2048